Space-Efficient Manifest Contracts: Bounds for space efficiency

 The bounds we find here are \textit{galactic}.
 Having established that contracts are theoretically space efficient, making an implementation practically space efficient is a different endeavor, involving careful choices of representations and calling conventions.
-We have shown that sound space efficiency is possible.
-It is future work to produce a feasible implementation.

 Eidetic \lambdah's space bounds rely only on the reflexivity of the $ \supset $ predicate, since we leave it abstract.
 We have identified one situation where the relation allows us to find better space bounds: mutual implication.